Unlimitedness: Transforming Your Inner Dialogue

 Pip: So the unlimitedness in the title isn’t about ambition or scale — it’s about removing the walls we build between what was and what might be.
 The present becomes the place where those two things can finally coexist without fighting each other.

 Mara: And the post builds outward from there.
-Once that integration happens internally, the claim is that it changes how you move through the world — you breathe love into past, vision, and action, and that shifts how you respond to the people and places around you.
+Once that integration happens internally, the claim is that it changes how you move through the world — you breathe love into the past, vision, and action, which shifts how you respond to the people and places around you.

 Pip: There’s something almost architectural about that framing.
 The inner work becomes the structure you actually live inside.